Uranarc/Disentanglement/README.md

 If you use this work, please cite it as follows:

 > Nascimento, D., & Prata, P. (2025). *Disentanglement*.
-Final Degree Project, Universidade Lusófona.
-[Link to your GitHub Repository]
+Final Degree Project, Universidade Lusófona. https://github.com/DEISI-ULHT-TFC-2024-25/TFC-DEISI2125-Disentanglement.git